jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 - Multiple command documents can be combined in a maintenance window, such as a patching event followed by a healthcheck
 - This provides us with a means of viewing historical invocations on whatever workflow we've automated
 - By storing command outputs to S3, we can ensure we can recover logs that are too large to display in the console
-- Using S3 Lifecycle Policies we can remove aged logs
+- Using S3 Lifecycle Rules we can remove aged logs

 Once again all the Terraform code for this post is available on GitHub.
 It is split into two parts: